Developing scenarios for the management of biological invasions at the European level

 Most research related to biological invasions is dominated by studies from the field of invasion ecology, although there is growing interest in developing more problem-oriented research, where synergies and links are formed between multiple disciplines to guide policy-development.

-AlienScenarios is a three-years international project financed by the joint Belmont Forum-BiodivERsA framework on biodiversity scenarios starting in April 2019.
-It consists of seven project partners and seven integrated complementary subprojects.
-Our objective is to develop continental (Europe) scenarios and models of biological invasions based on a new interdisciplinary approach that provide realistic guidelines for best practices.
-We will develop qualitative scenarios for biological invasions at the EU level using scenario planning analyses, and then combine these future scenarios with a spatially-explicit model of human vector movement simulating the dispersal of alien species to assess the consequences of different levels of implementation of the EU regulation on invasive alien species (Regulation No. 1143/2014, EU 2014).
+AlienScenarios has been a three-years international project financed by the joint Belmont Forum-BiodivERsA framework on biodiversity scenarios starting in April 2019.
+It consisted of seven project partners and seven integrated complementary subprojects.
+Our objective was to develop continental (Europe) scenarios and models of biological invasions based on a new interdisciplinary approach that provided guidelines for best practices.
+We developed qualitative scenarios for biological invasions at the EU level using scenario planning analyses, and then used these future scenarios to develop a management strategy that takes into account future uncertainties.

 Research team